Real Estate Careers, Jobs and Occupations

 Real Estate Careers

-Real estate companies acquire, develop, operate, manage, lease, dispose, sell and market real property.
+Real estate companies acquire, develop, operate, manage, lease, dispose of, sell and market the real property.

 Real estate occupations include leasing managers, land development engineers, land administrators, facilities managers, landsmen, real estate agents, brokers, new home sales representatives, rental agents, zoning inspectors, shopping mall managers, property managers, building maintenance managers, superintendents, building security staff and space planners.